Triamterene

-Triamterene (trade name Dyrenium among others) is a potassium-sparing diuretic often used in combination with thiazide diuretics for the treatment of high blood pressure or swelling.
+Triamterene (traded under names such as Dyrenium and Dytac) is a potassium-sparing diuretic often used in combination with thiazide diuretics for the treatment of high blood pressure or swelling.
 The combination with hydrochlorothiazide, is known as hydrochlorothiazide/triamterene.

 Side effects

 Common side effects may include a depletion of sodium, folic acid, and calcium, nausea, vomiting, diarrhea, headache, dizziness, fatigue, and dry mouth.
 Serious side effects may include heart palpitations, tingling/numbness, fever, chills, sore throat, rash, and back pain.
 Triamterene can also cause kidney stones through direct crystallization or by seeding calcium oxalate stones.
 Triamterene is best avoided in patients with chronic kidney disease due to the possibility of hyperkalemia.
 People using this drug should use salt substitute cautiously.

 Triamterene may impart a blue fluorescent color to the urine.

 Caution with certain disease states

 Diabetes: Use with caution in people with prediabetes or diabetes mellitus as there may be a change in glucose control.

 Liver impairment: Use with caution in people with severe liver dysfunction; in cirrhosis, avoid electrolyte and acid/base imbalances that might lead to hepatic encephalopathy.

 Kidney failure: combined triamterene and indomethacin therapy caused reversible acute kidney injury in some people.

 Kidney stones: Use with caution in people with kidney stones.

 Use should be avoided if the creatinine clearance is less than 10 ml/minute.